-Noise-canceling circuitry: The electronics placed in the ear cup make up the input from the microphones and generate a “fingerprint” of the noise.
+Noise-canceling circuitry: The electronics placed in the ear cup make up the microphones’ input and generate a “fingerprint” of the noise.
 The electronics note the frequency and amplitude of the incoming wave then create a new wave.

-Battery: Active headphones work the way they do because energy has been added to the system to get rid of the noise.
+Battery: Active headphones work the way they do because energy has been added to the system to eliminate the noise.
 The energy comes from the rechargeable battery.

 Who needs noise-canceling headphones?

 If you frequently travel by plane, train, or car, a good pair of noise-canceling headphones will make your journeys worthwhile.
 You can use the in-ear models, but they are uncomfortable to sleep with.

 Over-ear headphones reduce the noise coming from the engines, but they are bulkier than the in-ear pieces.